 You should know that Christendom College does not participate in Title IV Federal Student Financial Assistance Programs; this includes federal student loans.
 This was a prudential decision made by Christendom College to protect its freedom to teach the Catholic Faith without hindrance.
 However, the College has developed its own robust institutional financial assistance program that is competitive with colleges who do accept Title IV Federal Student Financial Assistance.

 The College does accept Federal Social Security and Veteran’s Benefits which are not Title IV funds.
 These are considered direct awards to the student.
-The College is also an active participant in the Yellow Ribbon Program for Veterans.

 Yellow Ribbon Program – GI Bill